 Price & Value: Is Elleme Worth It?

-Elleme bags sit in the $500–$700 range, which puts them firmly in the mid-range luxury space — above impulse-buy territory, but well below the designer price tags you would associate with bags of comparable quality and design.
+Elleme bags sit in the $500–$700 range, which puts them firmly in the mid-range luxury space.
+They are definitely above impulse-buy territory, but well below the designer price tags you would associate with bags of comparable quality and design.

 Who Is Elleme For?